 5. Olivella Restaurant at the Ojai Valley Inn

 If you’re not staying at the Ojai Valley Inn, dining at Olivella is a good excuse to get on the property, and the food there is excellent.
 It features “California coastal cuisine with Italian influences”.
-Pretty much every dish we’ve had during our two visits there was outstanding.
-The ingredients were unique and fresh.
+Virtually every dish we’ve had during our visits there was outstanding.
+The ingredients are unique and fresh.
 It’s pretty much a “must” if you’re staying at the Inn, and even if you’re not.

 Just remember to book a reservation at Olivella at the same time you book your hotel reservations, as it fills up quickly.

-If the golf courses, tennis courts, and swimming pools of the Ojai Valley Inn are too “bourgeois” for you, then check out a bohemian alternative at Caravan Outpost, where you stay in Airstream trailers surrounding a central communal area.
+If the golf courses, tennis courts, and swimming pools of the Ojai Valley Inn are too bourgeois for you, check out a bohemian alternative at Caravan Outpost, where you stay in Airstream trailers surrounding a central communal area.
 It’s one step above glamping, but in a good, fun way.
-The grounds are wonderful with a “Gilligan’s Island” feel even though you’re in downtown Ojai.
+The grounds have a “Gilligan’s Island” feel even though you’re in downtown Ojai.

 Hang out at your own deck, or meet other guests in the communal area.
-You’re never too far away from civilization because the stores and restaurants of downtown Ojai are within walking distance.
-If you’re up for a unique non-hotel-like, but still very romantic, experience, check out Caravan Outpost!
+If you’re up for a unique non-hotel-like, but still romantic, experience, check out Caravan Outpost!